chili-chip/game-template/README.md

-# 32Blit Boilerplate
+# Game template

 ![Build](https://github.com/chili-chip/32blit-boilerplate/workflows/Build/badge.svg)

-This is a basic template for starting 32blit projects.
+This is a basic template for starting game projects for VGC Zero, using 32blit sdk.
 It shows the basic code layout and asset pipeline, hopefully giving folk a starting point for any new projects.